A study of natural frequencies in a dynamic corona-disk system: Results

 \subsection{Variable mass accretion rate}

-In the previous section, we demonstrated that the corona-disk system can exhibit quasi-periodicity in the case of constant accretion rate and under specific initial conditions.
-To further examine whether these transient oscillations are an intrinsic property of the system, we performed runs by allowing the mass accretion rate to vary in time.
+In the previous section, we demonstrated that the corona-disk system can exhibit quasi-periodicity in the case of a constant accretion rate and under specific initial conditions.
+To further examine whether these transient oscillations are an intrinsic property of the system, we performed runs in which we allowed the mass accretion rate to vary in time.